By Matt May

 Malaga Airport has recently been renovated, and is the main airport for the Costa del Sol.

-The Alhambra Palace is only a 1 hour drive from the Costa Tropical coastline.
+The Alhambra Palace in Granada is one of the most spectacular historical locations in all of Spain, and is only a 1 hour drive from the Costa Tropical coastline.

 When to go